Big Brother Vip 2021, nomination: contestants nominated today

 - SMS: the classic method of SMS to the number 477.000.
 2. indicating the name of the competitor to be deleted and / or saved.
 The maximum cost of 0.1613 euros depending on your operator.

-Where to see Big Brother Vip 2021 (GFVip 6) live on TV and live streaming?
+We have seen the competitors of Big Brother Vip 2021 (GFVip 6) in nominations, but where to see the show live on TV and live streaming?
 The reality show, as mentioned, airs on Monday and Friday evenings at 9.35 pm on Canale 5.
 The various live episodes will also be broadcast in live streaming through the free platform MediasetPlay.it which allows you to see the various Mediaset programs from pc, tablet and smartphone.

 Leave a Reply